 Aging and Disability Resource Centers

-The Aging and Disability Resource Center (ADRC) initiative, a collaborative effort of the U.S. Administration on Aging and the Centers for Medicare and Medicaid Services, is designed to streamline access to long-term care.
-Launched in 2003, the ADRC program supports State efforts to develop “one-stop shop” centers in local communities that help older adults and individuals with disabilities make informed decisions about their service and support options and serve as the single point of entry to the long-term care system.
+The Aging and Disability Resource Center (ADRC) initiative, a collaborative effort of the U.S. Administration for Community Living, the Centers for Medicare and Medicaid Services, and the Veterans Health Administration, is designed to streamline access to long-term care.
+Launched in 2003, the ADRC program supports State efforts to develop “one-stop shop” centers in local communities that help older adults and individuals with disabilities make informed decisions about their service and support options.

 ADRC programs provide information and assistance to individuals needing either public or private resources, professionals seeking assistance on behalf of their clients, and individuals planning for their future long-term care needs.
 ADRC programs also serve as the entry point to publicly administered long term supports including those funded under Medicaid, the Older Americans Act, and state revenue programs.

 ADRCs support consumer-friendly entry points into long-term care at the community level.
 ADRCs grew out of best practice innovations in some states known as “No Wrong Door” (NWD) and “Single Points of Entry” programs, where people of all ages could turn for objective information and one-on-one assistance on their long-term services and support options.
 This effort help states make better use of taxpayer dollars by streamlining access to community services and supports (both publicly and privately funded) and diverting individuals from more costly forms of care, including institutional care and unnecessary hospital re-admissions.
 These systems are a key component in transforming states’ long-term services and support programs.

 |Last Modified: 12/20/2016 11:54:58 AM